connectrpc/connect-es/packages/protoc-gen-connect-es/README.md

 # @bufbuild/protoc-gen-connect-es

-The code generator for connect-es, a simple library to work with servers and clients in ECMAScript with the type-safety of TypeScript.
+The code generator for Connect, a simple library to work with servers and clients in ECMAScript with the type-safety of TypeScript.
 It generates code that is compatible with browsers and Node.js.